iotaledger/iota-wiki/tutorials/pages/shimmerevm-setup.md

 Once you're done, click on `Send funds` and wait for a few minutes for the faucet to process.
 You should start seeing some funds on your Metamask wallet soon.

-Now, open [remix ide](https://remix.ethereum.org/) or your favourite IDE and let's try to deploy a solidity smart contract.
+Now, open [Remix ide](https://remix.ethereum.org/) or your favourite IDE and let's try to deploy a solidity smart contract.

 ## Deploy Solidity Smart Contract
 Here's a sample solidity smart contract that we will be deploying: